manasbundele/big-data-projects/search-engine-for-movies/Readme.md

 In this part, we worked with a dataset of movie plot summaries that is available from the Carnegie Movie Summary Corpus site.
-We built a search engine for the plot summaries.
+We built a search engine for the plot summaries using Scala.
 We used the tf-idf technique to accomplish the above task.

 ## Details:
 1. Extract and upload the file plot summaries.txt from http://www.cs.cmu.edu/~ark/personas/